vanarova/PrintAPic-Minimal-Photo-Printing-kiosk/README.md

 - pip install pycups

 # FOR Router configuration
-Install RaspApi
+- Install RaspApi
-Set port redirection - >
+- Set port redirection - >
 The easiest way to come about this is properly installing dnsmasq (which is a DNS cacheing server) then in the folder /etc/dnsmasq.d add a file for each domain you want to redirect.
 For instance this is the contents of /etc/dnsmasq.d/hotmail.com on my system: address=/hotmail.com/127.0.0.1 address=/www.hotmail.com/127.0.0.1
+#Add domains which you want to force all urls to an IP address here.
+address=/#/192.168.1.245

 # Notes for OCR --
 https://www.truiton.com/2016/11/optical-character-recognition-android-ocr/